ZoltanNyaradi/Tic-Tac-Toe/README.md

 * Balsamiq - Used for create wireframe.
 * Github - Used to save project and to deploy it.
-* Codeanywhere - Used as a developper platform at the beginning.
+* Codeanywhere - Used as a developer platform at the beginning.
-* Sublime text - Used for modify HTML, CSS, Javascript files.
+* Sublime text - Used for modify HTML, CSS, JavaScript files.
-* Git - Used to manage verisons.
+* Git - Used to manage versions.
 * Paint - Used to create background.
 * Paint 3D - Used to create favicons and wining lines.
 * tinypng.com - Used to tinify images.
 * Am I Responsive - Used to check responsiveness.
 * Firefox Developer Tools - Used to review the project.
-* ChatGTP - Used to write the introdution of the game.
+* ChatGTP - Used to write the introduction of the game.

 ## Deployment & Local Development
 ### Deployment